convention — extract code patterns

 Rules skill

-Turn KNOWLEDGE.jsonl and analysis outputs into structured .claude/rules/*.md files.
+Turn analysis outputs into structured .claude/rules/*.md files.

 🔗